Celia Kitzinger and Sue Wilkinson: Sue Wilkinson

-Wilkinson is an emeritus professor of feminist and health studies in the Department of Social Sciences at Loughborough University in Leicestershire.
+Wilkinson was born in 1954 and became interested in psychology after working part-time for a psychologist neighbor.
 Wilkinson completed her undergraduate studies at the University of Leicester, graduating with a BSc degree in psychology.
 From there, she proceeded to earn a PhD specialising in gender issues, particularly regarding the role of women in psychology.

 Wilkinson's first academic post was as a lecturer at the University of Liverpool; following this she took position as Head of the Psychology department at Coventry University.
+In 1991, she co-founded the journal Feminism & Psychology, becoming its first editor-in-chief.

 After Coventry, Wilkinson accepted a research post at the University of Hull, then left this post to accept a visiting professorship at the University of Waikato.
 After this position in 1999, Wilkinson was granted a full professorship at Loughborough, having been associated with the university since 1994.
-Despite this, Professor Wilkinson decided to accept a sabbatical between 2001 and 2002; she spent this year firstly working at the University of California, Santa Barbara, and then serving as a visiting scholar at the University of California, Los Angeles.
+Despite this, Wilkinson decided to accept a sabbatical between 2001 and 2002; she spent this year firstly working at the University of California, Santa Barbara, and then serving as a visiting scholar at the University of California, Los Angeles.
 The following year she took special leave to take chair as the Ruth Wynn Woodward Endowed Professor of Women's Studies at Simon Fraser University in British Columbia, Canada.
-It was whilst in Canada that Professor Kitzinger and Professor Wilkinson decided to marry.
+Whilst in Canada, Kitzinger and Wilkinson decided to marry.

-Wilkinson has received great recognition as an accomplished academic, and has a strong involvement with the British Psychological Society, being instrumental in the foundation of its Psychology of Women section, for which she served as the first head, and also its Lesbian and Gay Psychology section.

-Wilkinson is currently researching the expression of emotions in talk-in-interaction, as part of her role at Loughborough.
-Wilkinson has co-authored four books with Kitzinger, and serves as the editor of the academic journal Feminism & Psychology.
+From 1994 to 2015, Wilkinson was on the faculty at Loughborough University In 2015, she accepted an honorary post at the University of York.